 The JpGU, or Japan Geoscience Union, is a public interest incorporated association as defined under the Japanese law.
 We are an academic union that covers all the disciplines of Earth and planetary sciences and related fields.
 Our members are individuals who are researchers, engineers, educators, science communicators, students and the general public with interests in the science and academic societies concerned with the full range of subjects covered by Earth and planetary sciences.
-As of September 30, 2016, the membership of JpGU consists of over 9000 individual members and 50 society members.

 We represent the Japanese community of Earth and planetary scientists, promote the science, provide a platform for communications among the members, coordinate internationally, and reach out to the public; thus contributing to the advancement and dissemination of Earth and planetary sciences.
 JpGU supports international discussion and exchange that contributes to driving the boundaries of our science and understanding further forward and stimulate moving forwards the leading of science and will help invigorate the global Earth and planetary science community.
 We firmly believe that the advancement of our science will contribute to the good well-being of the human race.